thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

 ## Questions? ##

-If you have questions, feel free to write to <coc-help@ocaml.org>.
+If you have questions, feel free to write to <coq-conduct@inria.fr>.

 ## Attribution ##

-This text is adapted from the [Coq Code of Conduct](https://github.com/coq/coq/blob/master/CODE_OF_CONDUCT.md) which itself was adapted from Django's code of conduct and the Speak Up!
+This text is adapted from the [Django Code of Conduct][django-code-of-conduct] which itself was adapted from the Speak Up!
 Community Code of Conduct.

 ## License ##